samsam-026/gitStuff/README.md

 # git-stuff

 A repo to practice my git.
+It displays the recent commits of any github user, along with a graphical chart representation for the number of commits per repo.

 ## Project setup
 ```